Murray and Daley call for climate action

 Alongside three-time Grand Slam singles tennis champion Murray and Tokyo 2020 Olympic gold medallist Daley, the video - supported by the International Olympic Committee - features many other major sports figures.

-They include marathon world record holder Eliud Kipchoge, Britain's seven-time Paralympic champion Hannah Cockroft and Spain's six-time NBA All-Star basketballer Paul Gason.
+They include marathon world record holder Eliud Kipchoge, Britain's seven-time Paralympic champion Hannah Cockroft and Spain's six-time NBA All-Star basketballer Pau Gasol.

 The video describes climate change as "the race we need to win" and athletes are hoping the appeal will showcase the need for global powers to preserve and protect the planet.